ravindasenarath/aws-saa/README.md

   - Analogy : Netowrk USB stick
   - By default when instance terminate only root EBS get deleted
   - If volume is encrypted data moving between the volume and the instance is also encrypted
+  - Can increase volume while in use

 ### EBS Snapshots

   - Backups of EBS
   - Use to transfer EBS to another AZ
   - EBS snapshot archive: 75% cheap, take 24-72h to restore
-  - Recycle bin of EBS: Can recover accidental delted EBS
+  - Recycle bin of EBS: Can recover accidental deleted EBS
   - Fast snapshot restore: Cost $$$

 ### AMI ( Amazon Machine Image )